jp-singaraju/grade-genius/README.md

 # GradeApp
-This project uses web scraping and flask microframework in the backend.
-The backend is deployed on the Google Cloud.
-The frontend uses dart code developed in flutter.
+This repository is for the FISD Grade App.
+It uses web scraping and flask microframework in the backend, which is deployed on the Google Cloud.
+While, the frontend uses dart code developed in flutter.